chaotianyi/initiumlab.com/source/_posts/20151025-jackathon-no-5.md

 ### How to read a book?
 (Chinese version)

 How to Read a Book introduces a structural way of reading.
 According to this book, reading is divided into four levels - elementary reading, inspectional reading, analytical reading, and syntopical reading.
 The latter two are the focus of this book.
 In Frank Lin’s opinion, this book is a ‘must read’ for inexperienced readers since it builds your ‘reading sense’ from the ground up, while experience readers may find it too detailed.

+## What is Jackathon?

+Jackathon is short for “Journalism-Hackathon”.
+At Initium Lab, we do data journalism, try digital storytelling and push limits of the news industry with technology.
+We organize regular Jackathons to advance our knowledge and skills in both journalism and technology.